MBMAN-BIT-Lab/test/README.md

-# This is BIT lab
+# This is BIT test lab